RedBeardLab/rediSQL/README.md

 However, if your database is save on disk also in case of catastrophic failure, each committed statemet will be present on the SQLite file.

+Also in this case, fortunately, I am already working on a feasible design to permit both AOF and RDB persistency in both OO and PRO version.

+#### Sharding

+Right now the module is intended to be used on a sigle machine.

+SQL doesn't works flawless in case of tuple distributed in several different host.

+The module is not going to distribute tuple over different host, however it may distributed databases.

+So, each database must be in one and only one host.
+Multiple databases could be distributed in different host.

 ## Alpha code

 This is extremelly alpha code, there will be definitely some rough edges and some plain bugs.